julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 Planting at the front door isn’t merely decorative.
 It is **ancestral magic**.
 Protective plants, sweet-smelling herbs, and creeping tendrils once whispered to witches, “Here is the ward.
 Here is the welcome.”
 What follows are some of the most potent plants ever set to guard a home.

 ---

+## ✦ Blessing the Doorway

+Once you plant your threshold herbs, strengthen them with ritual:

+- Sprinkle salt in a circle around the plant on **New or Full Moon nights**.
+- Whisper your intention as you water them—*"Guard this place.
+Let only good cross."*
+- Tie red string or iron nails into the pot or root space for **added warding**.

+---

 ## ✦ 1. **Southernwood (Artemisia abrotanum)**